Seif-Sallam/Disassembler/README.md

 # Disassembler
-The project implements the disassemble of the RISCV32IC instrucrtions from binary to actual text instructions.
+The project implements the disassemble of the RISCV32IC instructions from binary to actual text instructions.

 ## Implementation